andykitchen/andykitchen.github.io/_posts/2019-03-21-a-meta-lesson.md

 reiterate, the most sample efficient systems that exist today _are learned_.

-Rob writes about the need for computational efficiency, he cites the brain using only 20W.
+Brooks writes about the need for computational efficiency, he cites the human brain using only 20W.
 This I think is a strange point, accurate LSTM speech recognition models use very little compute and can run effectively on mobile phones.
 Training these models may take a very large amount of compute, optimising their hyperparameters, even more.